lea-cohausz/lea-cohausz.github.io/aboutme.md

 Nils Wilken, Lea Cohausz, Johannes Schaum, Stefan Lüdtke, Christian Bartelt and Heiner Stuckenschmidt (2022).
 Leveraging Planning Landmarks for Hybrid Online Goal Recognition. *ICAPS SPARK.*

+### Teaching Assistant

+- Decision Support: Master-level course on the basics of probability theory, graphical models, utility theory, and reinforcement learning
+- Industrial Applications of AI (my sessions: agriculture/computer vision and learning analytics/XAI): hands-on Master-level course

 ### Interests Oustide Academia

 I do actually have interests outside academia... but I also like to play around with Computer Vision in my free time.
-Apart from that, I like to be outside, enjoy going on hikes, bouldering, and being a volunteer firefighter.
+Apart from that, I enjoy to be outside, going on hikes, bouldering, and being a volunteer firefighter.